Skip to main content

 Screening process

 Our autism screening is completed online and at your own pace.
-It includes 3 components:
+It includes three components:

-• Questionnaires – Answer standardized, evidence-based questionnaires which assess autistic traits, patterns, and related experiences.
+1. Questionnaires – Standardized, evidence-based questionnaires that assess autistic traits, patterns, and related experiences.

-• Clinical review – A psychologist carefully reviews your responses and prepares a written report that integrates your results and provides decision support.
+3. Clinical review – A psychologist carefully reviews your responses and prepares your personalized report and decision guidance.

 Timeline